No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 Available Platforms: Android | iOS | Web

-Pricing: Most features are free, but upgrading to Pro offers extra benefits, like removing ads and native video libraries.
-The fee for 1 month is $8.49, the 6 months is $19.99, the 1-year is $29.99, and the lifetime is $119.99.
+Pricing: Most features are free, but upgrading to Pro provides additional benefits, such as removing ads and native video libraries.
+The 1-month fee is $8.49; the 6-month fee is $19.99; the 1-year fee is $29.99; and the lifetime fee is $119.99.

 Does it justify the cost?
 The free version is enough for most learners, so you don’t need to pay.
 You can check out my full review of Memrise.